barryclark/jekyll-now/_posts/2021-8-2-twilio-worker-hand-pt2.md

 }
 ```

-Sync stores a a json document with the state that you pass to it, to create or retrieve a document you need to give it a name.
+Twilio Sync, along with some metadata, stores a json document with the state that you pass to it, to create or retrieve a document you need to give it a name.
 For this we will use our worker sid with "-HandState" appended.
-To get the worker sid and our client that will interact with sync we can use a property in our component and populate that propery in our plugins `init()`.
+To get the worker sid and our client that will interact with sync we can use a property in our component and populate that propery in our plugin's `init()`.

-lets do that by adding this code in our component
+let's do that by adding this code in our component
 ```
 import { Worker } from "twilio-taskrouter";
 import { SyncClient } from "twilio-sync";